Locations:

 What is flow cytometry?

 Flow cytometry is a lab test used to analyze characteristics of cells or particles.
-During the process, a sample of cells or particles is suspended in fluid and injected into a flow cytometer machine.
-Approximately 10,000 cells can be analyzed and processed by a computer in less than one minute.
+During the process, a sample of cells or particles is first suspended in fluid.
+A lab technician treats the cells with fluorescent antibody dyes to label (or “tag”) specific proteins on the surface or inside of cells.
+This is called fluorescence-activated cell sorting (FACS).
+The cells are then injected into a flow cytometer machine.
+A computer can analyze and process approximately 10,000 cells in under a minute.

 Advertisement